pkt-cash/pkt-docs/docs/mining/index.md

 #### Begin Announcement Mining

+!!! danger "Important"
+    **You cannot mine into the electrum wallet**, You can only mine into the [Command Line Wallet](https://docs.pkt.cash/en/latest/pktd/pktwallet/), the [Pkt.World Wallet](https://www.pkt.world/wallet) or the [Mac GUI Wallet](https://github.com/artrepreneur/PKT-Cash-Wallet/releases) .

-To begin mining, you will need the address of your wallet and you will need to choose a pool. **You cannot mine into the electrum wallet**.
-You can only mine into the [Command Line Wallet](https://docs.pkt.cash/en/latest/pktd/pktwallet/) or the [Mac GUI Wallet](https://github.com/artrepreneur/PKT-Cash-Wallet/releases).
-You cannot mine into the electrum wallet, so do not try.
+To begin mining, you will need the address of your wallet and you will need to choose a pool.

-There are two ways to configure the announcement miner; by using CLI arguments or by using a configuration file:
+There are two ways to configure the announcement miner; by using CLI parameters or by using a configuration file:

 **Using the CLI**